 What can I do if the QR code is invalid?

 Assignees should contact the merchant that has issued the fapiao and request that s/he resend the e-fapiao to the assignee’s email address.
 Information from the receipt will need to be provided, such as the slip number and fapiao title.

 What can I do if I have lost the receipt?

 Assignees or the designated mobility team representative will need to contact the merchant, provide a record of payment, and ask the merchant to reissue the e-fapiao.

 As mentioned earlier in this post, managing fapiao is an important but complex part of expense management in China.
-With this in mind, it’s important to partner with a mobility services provider that has robust client financial expertise and can evaluate and determine how your current program is designed for any inbound/outbound assignments and/or domestic moves.
-Whether paper or e-fapiao, proper collection and use is critical for compliance, achieving and providing favorable tax benefits, and ensuring adherence to local regulations.
+With this in mind, it’s important to partner with a mobility services provider that has robust client financial expertise and can evaluate and determine how your current programme is designed for any inbound/outbound assignments and/or domestic moves.
+Whether paper or e-fapiao, proper collection and use is critical for compliance, achieving and providing favourable tax benefits, and ensuring adherence to local regulations.

-To learn more about how SIRVA can help your company conduct a thorough review of your company’s expense management, designed to help ease the financial burden on organizations and their relocating employees, contact us at firstname.lastname@example.org.
+To learn more about how SIRVA can help your company conduct a thorough review of your company’s expense management, designed to help ease the financial burden on organisations and their relocating employees, contact us at firstname.lastname@example.org.